liloheinrich/Gauntlet/README.md

 ## Introduction

 The gauntlet is a simulated environment with obstacles (boxes), walls, and the Barrel of Benevolence (BoB).
-The challenge is to autonomously guide a Neato robot (which sadly was only simulated due to COVID) from the origin of the map through the obstacles and to gently tap the BoB.
+The challenge is to autonomously guide a Neato robot (simulated due to COVID) from the origin of the map through the obstacles and to gently tap the BoB.
 I completed the level 3 mission, where levels 2 & 3 may be completed either through dynamic updating or just one initial LIDAR scan.

 ```
 Level 1: the locations and dimensions of the obstacles and BoB are all given